sebastian-philipp/fix-jira-ctrl-c-on-linux/README.md

 Only tested in Chrome v102 to v109 on Ubuntu machine.

 If you use Resource Override extension, https://`companyname`.atlassian.net/browse/* should be sufficient as the Tab Url (Don't forget the asterix).

+## See also

+* <https://jira.atlassian.com/browse/JRACLOUD-81000> corresponding issue in Jira